hangelwen/miR-PREFeR/README.md

 Note that in the dependency/Mac/ folder there are several folders named after specific Mac OS X version.
 If you can find the same version as your own system, then use pre-compiled programs under that folder.
 Otherwise, try to use programs which were compiled with lower Mac OS X version number.

+### For Windows users ###

+The pipeline depends on Samtools, and a few Linux/Unix utilities such as `sort`.
+Windows users need to install a Linux environment emulator such as Cygwin (<http://cygwin.com/>), then install Samtools.
+Please follow instructions on the Cygwin website (<http://cygwin.com/install.html>) for more information.

 ## 2. Obtain and install the pipeline ##

 The miR-PREFeR pipeline is hosted on Github (https://github.com/hangelwen/miR-PREFeR).
 To obtain the program, open an terminal window and execute the following command: